What is Rotary?

 - Explore our website / Contact us via our website.

-- By attending a weekly meeting usually 6.00 for 6.30 pm on Tuesdays at the Marmion Angling and Aquatic Club (MAAC), West Coast Drive, Marmion, 6020 Western Australia.
-For catering purposes please remember to contact us via our website by Monday morning to let us know you are coming for dinner on Tuesday.
+- By attending a weekly meeting usually 6.00 for 6.30 pm on Tuesdays in the Blue Water Room at Marmion Angling & Aquatic Club (MAAC), 67 West Coast Drive, Marmion 6020.